 - Phin Coffee – I got a really delicious Vietnamese egg coffee here and it’s worth trying.
 It’s more for those who like stronger coffee.
 It’s very smooth and frothy on the top because of the egg.
 It’s a must-try for sure.

 - The Espresso Station – This coffee shop is for the beautiful outdoor patio and hidden alley.
 This cafe is a delicious coconut coffee as well, but I just found this coffee shop to be beautiful.
-It’s great for those of you wanting to get work done or just want an outdoor patio that is relaxing and catch up with friends and family.
+It’s great for those of you wanting to get work done or just want an outdoor patio that is relaxing and catching up with friends and family.

 - Hoi An Roastery – Espresso and Coffee House – This is a popular cafe because of the location on the main strip.
 They also serve breakfast, so if you want a cafe that serves food this is a great location for that.
 However, with all the great food in Hoi An, you don’t want to miss out on popular restaurants or street food.